Astronauts prepare for two upcoming flights in space

 Glover and Rubins will collaborate on the third round of spacewalks to set up the station’s power system to install new solar arrays, which will increase the station’s power supply.

 During these long walks in space, astronauts go through alternating cycles of day and night every 45 minutes, working against hot and bright sunlight as well as cool darkness in space.
-This happens because the space station is orbiting Earth at 17,500 miles per hour.
+This happens because the space station is orbiting Earth at a speed of 17,500 miles per hour.

-While astronauts do not feel the direct effects of extreme cold and heat, there is potential for chills, so there are heaters installed in the astronaut gloves to keep their hands warm, Vincent Lacourt, NASA’s spaceflight director, told Spacewalk on February 1.
+While astronauts do not feel the direct effects of extreme cold and heat, there is potential for chills to occur, so there are heaters installed in the astronaut gloves to keep their hands warm, Vincent Lacourt, NASA’s spaceflight director, told Spacewalk on February 1.